6 Best Chicken Coop Heaters – Don’t Fear Winter Any Longer

 More features: resists chewing, 1 year warranty, 18 inch power cord, can be mounted vertically or horizontally, for indoors or outdoors use

-The last product in our review’s the Best Capacity product.
+The last product in our review’s the Best Heating Pad, and also the only pad in our list.
 K&H Pet Products Thermo-Peep Heated Pad.
 Simply plug in the pad and feel the warmth within 20 minutes.
 This chicken coop heating pad can be used indoors or outdoors.
 It’s ideal for heating chickens and peeps.
 It functions extremely well during the first life stages of tiny birds, providing the mandatory heat requirements.
+However, it is not a very effective chicken coop heater for adult birds.
+For adult birds you might prefer a heating lamp, panel, or heated perch if you want to prevent frozen feet only.

 While the pad might not be warm to the touch, it’s still working.
 Something needs to lean on or against it for the heat to be felt.
 Test it out by placing a large pillow over the pad until it’s warmed.